jackjliew/ai-openscale/tutorial-adv.md

 ### Configure explainability monitoring

 - Continue to **Explainability** and click **Begin**.
-You can read a description of Explainability before clicking **Next** to continue.
+See [Explainability](monitor-explain.html) to understand the Explainability monitor in detail.

 - First, select the type of data the deployment analyzes.
-The model receives numeric/categorical data, so select that option from the dropdown and click **Next**.
+The sample model receives numeric/categorical data, so select that option from the dropdown and click **Next**.
+For the sample model, an example of numeric data would be the CHILDREN data column (i.e., "2"), while an example of categorical data would be the CUSTOMER_STATUS data column (i.e., "Inactive").

 <!---
 - The training data is located in the Db2 Warehouse instance created earlier.
 Add the credentials in the form, **Test** the connection, and then click **Next**.